 Caring for an elderly with Parkinson’s disease

-Caring for our loved one with Parkinson’s disease is not an easy task.
-The magnitude of the problem, severity as well as the diversity of the symptoms can be a challenge.
-The following tips can help the caregivers.
-So that they can take appropriate care of their elderly.
+Caring for our loved ones with Parkinson’s disease is difficult.
+The magnitude of the problem, its severity, and the diversity of the symptoms can be challenging.
+However, the following tips can help caregivers they can take appropriate care of their elderly.

 Body tremors affect their daily activities.

 Our loved ones will experience difficulty in getting dressed by themselves.
-Also, eating also becomes a major problem.
-As a caregiver, you have an important role to play.
+Also, eating has become a significant problem.
+As a caregiver, you have an essential role to play.
 Gently help your loved one in getting dressed or while eating.
-Also, help them with their personal hygiene.
-Mealtime is really a difficult time, due to the tremors their experience.
+Also, help them with their hygiene.
+Mealtime is a difficult time due to the tremors their experience.
 In such cases, serve them meals that are easy for them to eat.
-You can also serve them in plastic ware so that it doesn’t break, even if they drop it.
-In severe cases, it is best to feed them the food, so that they can properly finish their meal.
-Furthermore, it is always good to encourage them to carry out their activities independently.
-So that they are not dependent on every small activity.
+You can also help them with plastic ware so that it doesn’t break, even if they drop it.
+In severe cases, it is best to feed them the food so that they can adequately finish their meal.
+Furthermore, it is always good to encourage them to carry out their activities independently so that they are not dependent on every slight movement.

 Parkinson’s disease is a disabling condition that brings along several challenges.

 Along with treatment, take several steps to manage the symptoms.
 There are several things that you can do.
-Encouraging your loved one to undergo exercise on a regular basis can help them a lot.
+Encouraging your loved one to undergo exercise regularly can help them a lot.
 Exercising regularly would help your elderly remain mobile.
-Also, it would also gradually bring back the muscle strength.
+Also, it would gradually bring back muscle strength.
 In addition, you also need to encourage your elderly to walk as much as possible.
-Walking would gradually help restore their balance.
+Walking would help progressively restore their balance.
 And prevent frequent falls and consequent injuries.
 If your elderly shows interest in exercising.
-Look for some fitness centers, those which entertain such patients with Parkinson’s.
-Best would be those centers which have pools.
-This is because, exercising in a pool, will exert less strain on your loved one.
-Water absorbs maximum body weight, which enables your loved one to exercise with ease.
+Look for some fitness centers that entertain such patients with Parkinson’s.
+The best would be those centers which have pools.
+This is because exercising in a pool will exert less strain on your loved one.
+Water absorbs maximum body weight, enabling your loved one to exercise efficiently.
 Adopting all these techniques would not eradicate the symptoms.
 But will go a long way in effectively managing the symptoms.

 This will help your loved one to socialize with the same age group suffering from the same condition.
 Exchanging thoughts and views will help drive away loneliness and depression.
 Your duty as a caregiver will be to have appropriate transportation for attending the support group meetings.